sfb-135-nowa/sfb-135-nowa.github.io/content/authors/thorsten-arendt/_index.md

 ---
 # Display name
-title: "Thorsten Arendt"
+title: 'Thorsten Arendt'

 # Username (this should match the folder name and the name on publications)
 authors:
-- "thorsten-arendt"
+  - 'thorsten-arendt'

 # Is this the primary user of the site?
 superuser: false